jze/ocropus-model_fraktur/README.md

 This is a character model for recognizing Fraktur font with [OCRopus](https://github.com/tmbdev/ocropy).

-With test data that has not been used in the training process it yields an excellent error rate of 0.296%.
-It is slightly better that the 'standard' Fraktur model which has an error rate of 0.466%.
+With test data that has not been used in the training process it yields an excellent error rate of 1.089%.
+The 'standard' Fraktur model shows an error rate of 3.14% for the same test data.

 In addition to the pyrnn.gz model to be used with `ocropus-rpred` I have also trained a character model for [CLSTM](https://github.com/tmbdev/clstm).